ml-james/c-gans/README.md

 #### Running the scripts

-In order to set-up the environment to run the scripts in this project, please download `docker`.
+In order to set-up the environment and run the scripts in this project, please download `docker`.
 Then from the `root` of this repository run the following commands.

  1) `docker build -t c-gans .`
- 2) `docker run --rm -it --entrypoint bash c-gans`
+ 2) `docker run --rm -it -v <output-directory-host-machine>:/out --entrypoint bash c-gans`

-Now running interactively within the docker container you can run the scripts, for example, to run `c-dcgan.py` please type the following into your terminal: `python3 c_gans/c-dcgan.py <path-to-results-directory> <number-of-epochs-to-train>`
+ 3) `python3 c_gans/<python-script-to-run> /out <number-of-epochs-to-train>`

 #### What's up next?

 * Tidy up the remaining scripts.
 * Commit the `.h5` files of the trained models for re-usability.
-* Train the models in AWS...?
+* Train the models with AWS?